xxdmmoody/gargul-update-popup-disable/README.md

 This code works with Gargul version 5.3.1

 **I did not write Gargul, I do not own Gargul and I am not affiliated with Gargul or the authors of the addon in any way at all.**
+**That being said, I did write the ~6 lines of code below all by myself like a big boy**

 I tried to ask the author of the addon to put this simple fix into the addon but they very clearly (and rudely) stated that this is not something they want to implement despite it being a super simple fix requested multiple times by many people, so I wanted to make it available for anyone else that is annoyed by the popup whenever it happens.